 • Set a specific goal before you go out.
 What are you working on?

 Write down a clear and achievable goal for the night.
-Many people go out with the intention of practicing seduction, but not the intention of practicing a piece of the skill set.
-Break it down, practice it in parts, and eventually you’ll be better at the art form as a whole.
+Many people go out with the intention of practicing social skills, but not the intention of practicing a piece of the skill set.
+Break it down, practice it in parts, and eventually, you’ll be better at the art form as a whole.

 If I were going to the gym I might write, as a goal — 5 sets of 5 back squats @ 75% of my maximum weight.
 I wouldn’t write: Get stronger.

-Similarly, as a seduction goal I might write: I am going to approach 4 mixed groups using the cashmere sweater opener.
-I wouldn’t write: find dream girl.
+Similarly, as a social skills goal I might write: I am going to approach 4 mixed groups using the cashmere sweater opener.
+I wouldn’t write: find dream date.

 • Record your experience.
 This could range from a fully detailed field report, to bullet points about the experience.
 The goal is to sit down and rethink the entire night.
 The more you do this, the better your memory will be, and the more aware you’ll become.